thekeylesscoder/my-extensive-programming-journey/javascript/eloquent-javascript/chapter-1/chapter-1-notes.md

     - Example: Outputing "I am a string\" will include the last character, whereas using the reserved \n in the same statement will include a newline afterwards.
     - Additional Example: "Give me some space\tBefore telling me anything" will display this statement with a tab character.
   - In case you want to display the newline, tab, or other similar symbol with its syntax, you can include two backslashes, which 'cancels' the functionality of the first backslash.
+    - Book Example: "A newline character is written like \"\\n\"."
+  - Just like numbers, strings are also translated as bits so the computer can process them.
+JavaScript uses a standard called *Unicode* to do so, giving numbers to every character needed, even in different languages.
+Since every character has a number, strings can be described as numbers.